The Borel monadic theory of order is decidable: Introduction

 \subsection{Consequences}

-\begin{definition} A family $(\mc B_X)_X$ of Boolean subalgebras of $\pows X$ for $X$ ranging over the $G_\delta$-subsets of $\R$ is \textbf{stably Baire} if there are $\mc A_X\subseteq\pows X$ such that \begin{definitionparts} \item $\mc A_X$ generates $\mc B_X$ as a Boolean algebra; \item all elements of $\mc A_X$ have the Baire property; \item if $f\colon X\to Y$ is a homeomorphism and $A\in\mc A_X$, then $f(A)\in\mc A_Y$; \item if $A\subseteq X$ is $G_\delta$ and $B\in\mc A_X$, then $A\cap B\in\mc A_A$; \item if $\R$ is partitioned into a $G_\delta$-subset $Y$ and countably many locally closed subsets $X_i$, then $A\in\mc B$ if $A\cap Y\in\mc A_Y$ and $A\cap X_i\in\mc A_{X_i}$ for all $i$. \end{definitionparts} A Boolean subalgebra of $\pows\R$ is stably Baire if it is a component of a stably Baire family of Boolean algebras. \end{definition} The Borel sets are stably Baire with $\mc A$ comprising all Borel sets.
-The Boolean combinations of $F_\sigma$-sets are stably Baire with $\mc A$ consisting of the $G_\delta$-sets.
-Similarly, the Boolean combinations of $\Sigma^0_n$-sets for $n\ge2$ or the $\Delta^0_n$-sets for $n\ge3$ form stably Baire Boolean algebras.
-Thus, we obtain analogues of \cref{corborel} by replacing either the Borel sets or the Boolean combinations of $F_\sigma$-sets by any of these intermediate algebras.
-Shifting our focus to classes exceeding the Borel sets, we derive the following corollary from the Baire property of analytic sets. \begin{corollary} The monadic theory of $(\R,\le)$ with quantification restricted to the $\sigma$-algebra generated by the analytic sets is decidable.
-The Boolean combinations of $F_\sigma$-sets form an elementary substructure of the $\sigma$-combinations of analytic sets. \end{corollary} Assuming determinacy hypotheses, also larger Boolean algebras are stably Baire. \begin{corollary}[Projective determinacy] The monadic theory of $(\R,\le)$ with quantification restricted to projective sets is decidable.
-The Boolean combinations of $F_\sigma$-sets form an elementary substructure of the projective sets. \end{corollary} Since the Baire property for all projective sets is consistent with ZFC without requiring the large cardinal hypothesis of determinacy \cite[Theorem 7.16]{solovayinacc}, decidability of the theory for projective sets is consistent with ZFC.
-Nevertheless, undecidability of the theory with quantification over projective sets is also consistent with ZFC.
+\begin{definition} A family $(\mc B_X)_X$ of Boolean subalgebras of $\pows X$ for $X$ ranging over the $G_\delta$ subsets of $\R$ is \textbf{sufficiently stable} if there are $\mc A_X\subseteq\pows X$ such that \begin{parts} \item $\mc A_X$ generates $\mc B_X$ as a Boolean algebra; \item if $f\colon X\to Y$ is a homeomorphism and $A\in\mc A_X$, then $f(A)\in\mc A_Y$; \item if $A\subseteq X$ is $G_\delta$ and $B\in\mc A_X$, then $A\cap B\in\mc A_A$; \item if $\R$ is partitioned into a $G_\delta$ subset $Y$ and countably many locally closed subsets $X_i$, then $A\in\mc B_\R$ if $A\cap Y\in\mc A_Y$ and $A\cap X_i\in\mc A_{X_i}$ for all $i$. \end{parts} A Boolean subalgebra of $\pows\R$ is sufficiently stable if it is a component of a sufficiently stable family of Boolean algebras. \end{definition} The Borel sets are sufficiently stable with $\mc A$ comprising all Borel sets.
+The Boolean combinations of $F_\sigma$ sets are sufficiently stable with $\mc A$ consisting of the $G_\delta$ sets.
+Similarly, the Boolean combinations of $\mathbf\Sigma^0_\alpha$ sets for $\alpha\ge2$ or the $\mathbf\Delta^0_\alpha$ sets for $\alpha\ge3$ form sufficiently stable Boolean algebras, as do the Boolean or $\sigma$-combinations of $\mathbf\Sigma^1_n$ sets for $n\ge1$ or the $\mathbf\Delta^1_n$ sets, or the projective sets.
+Thus, assuming the corresponding determinacy, we obtain analogues of \cref{corborel} by replacing either the Borel sets or the Boolean combinations of $F_\sigma$ sets by any of these algebras.
+For instance: \begin{corollary}[Projective determinacy] The monadic theory of $(\R,\le)$ with quantification restricted to projective sets is decidable.
+The Boolean combinations of $F_\sigma$ sets form an elementary substructure of the projective sets. \end{corollary} Nevertheless, undecidability of the theory with quantification over projective sets is also consistent with $\theo{ZFC}$.
 More precisely, undecidability holds if a projective well-ordering of the reals exists.
 The undecidability proof applies as noted in \cite[p.
 410]{shelahord}.
 This holds without the continuum hypothesis using the proofs in \cite{monadicundecid} or \cite{shelahnotesa}.
 A detailed explanation under the continuum hypothesis is \cite[Theorem 3.1]{msoplusu}.
-In fact, the axiom of constructibility yields a $\Delta^1_2$-well-ordering, whence \cref{coranal} is essentially optimal. \begin{corollary}[ZF+Dependent choice+Determinacy] The monadic theory of $(\R,\le)$ is decidable.
-The Boolean combinations of $F_\sigma$-sets form an elementary substructure of all sets. \end{corollary} Since the consistency strength of determinacy is not necessary to obtain the Baire property for all sets \cite[Conclusion 7.17]{solovayinacc}, decidability of the unrestricted monadic theory is independent of ZF+DC.
-The largest stably Baire Boolean algebra comprises the subsets $A\subseteq\R$ with the Baire property in the restricted sense. ($A\subseteq\R$ has the Baire property in the restricted sense if for all $C\subseteq\R$ the set $A\cap C$ has the Baire property in $C$.
-It suffices to verify this condition when $C$ is a Cantor set \cite[§11 VI]{kuratowskitopo}.)
-These sets form a $\sigma$-algebra containing all universally Baire sets.
+In fact, the axiom of constructibility yields a $\Delta^1_2$-well-ordering.
+Similarly, we deduce that the axiom of choice is required for undecidability of the full theory. \begin{corollary}[ZF+Dependent choices+Determinacy] The monadic theory of $(\R,\le)$ is decidable.
+The Boolean combinations of $F_\sigma$ sets form an elementary substructure of all sets. \end{corollary}